10 days from £4115pp plus international flights.

-There is only a limited number of departures each year, each with a maximum of 6 places (because the Sheldrick camp in Tsavo is very small) so you need to act quickly if you want to join one of these very special experiences.
+We offer only a limited number of departures each year, each with a maximum of 6 places (because the Sheldrick Wildlife Trust camps are designed for small, intimate groups) so you need to act quickly if you want to join us on one of these very special experiences.
 You won't regret it!

 You'll be met at Nairobi airport once you've cleared customs, and driven the short distance to Fairview Hotel for your first night in Kenya.
 This is a modern hotel ha 2 hectares of gardens, perfect for stretching your legs after a long flight.
 There's also a pool and a wine bar.
 There are 4 restaurants on site so plenty of choice for your evening meal.

 You have time for breakfast before being collected from the hotel at 10.00 for the drive to Sheldrick Wildlife Trust Elephant Orphanage for public visiting.
-You will hear from the staff who look after the elephants, and can tell about the different individuals in their care and about the wider work of the orphanage, as well as seeing the elephants enjoying a mud bath and milk feed.
+You will hear from the staff who look after the elephants, and can tell about the different individuals in their care and about the wider work of the SWT, as well as seeing the elephants enjoying a mud bath and milk feed.
 You are driven to the famous Carnivore restaurant for lunch (at own expense), and have a brief stop at a supermarket to pick up any drinks and snacks you may need for the next few days.
-At around 17:00 you go back to the elephant orphanage, closed to the general public at this hour to those who support the SWT through their elephant adoption program, making this a very special and exclusive visit.
+At around 17:00 you go back to the elephant orphanage, which only open at this hour to those who support the SWT through their elephant adoption program, making this a very special visit.
 Having spent precious time with the elephants you return to Fairview Hotel.
 Breakfast, lunch